Section 20.5 Electric Field

-The electric field is a vector field that tells a charged object what electric force to feel.
+The electric field is a vector field that influences the force that a charged object experiences.

-The electric force on a pointlike object is the product of the object’s charge and the electric field at the location of the object:
+The electric force on a point-like object (test charge) is the product of the object’s charge and the electric field at the location of the object:

 Exercises Activities